merge/skulls/README.md

 	host$ sha1sum coreboot.rom
 	rpi$ sha1sum coreboot.rom

+### Example: internal
+NOT YET AVAILABLE HERE

+* make sure you have your backups
+* I find this to be a little more dangerous, but in this case you don't need any additional hardware
+* create the following file (named x230-layout.txt):

+	0x00000000:0x007fffff ifdmegbe
+	0x00800000:0x00bfffff bios

+* Boot Linux with the `iomem=relaxed` boot parameter (for example set in /etc/default/grub) and use `flashrom -p internal --layout x230-layout.txt --image bios -w x230_coreboot_seabios_example_full.rom`

 ## How we build
 Everything necessary to build coreboot is included in this project and building